bradleymoore111/gift/README.md

 	<!-- Implement snowman style banner announcements (useful for quotes given on picking up bread) -->
 	Death animation
 	...Animations?
+	Overlay showing stats (use a similar style that the banner uses) Should show keys
+		Bread
+		Lives?
+		Timer?
+		Most recent quote?

+Todo after done with all levels and mechanics:
+	MAKE SURE LEVELS ARE CLEAN
+	Make sure order of levels makes sense, in terms of gameplay development and difficulty Finalize quotes (along with style)
+	Make sure all .actions work
+	Remove debug information (perhaps change it to console functionality?)
+	Playtest the fuck out of everything
+	Send this game to friends (with modified endings, I'll just have to hope that that works, or test it myself on other platforms)

 	Quotes to include somewhere  in the game: